-The next AGM will be held on Wednesday, October 4, 2017 at the Delta Hotel in Guelph, Ontario.
+The next AGM will be held on Wednesday, October 3, 2018 at the Sheraton Wall Centre in Vancouver, BC.
 During the AGM, elections will be held for two positions on the CEW Board of Directors.

 Under the NFP Act, the CEW membership votes on resolutions to make decisions related to the administration of the corporation, such as creating, amending or dissolving by-laws.
-Copies of past member resolutions are available by contacting Rosalie Allen Jarvis.
+Copies of past member resolutions are available by contacting Lisa Taylor.
 At least one resolution will be put to a members’ vote at the next AGM, with the option to vote by proxy.
 The voting by proxy form can be found here.

 |2016-1 (proposed)||Unanimous resolution to not appoint a public accountant|